Empty space, drag to resize

 Use the scientific method to guide your design.

-As a group (or online) brainstorm ideas about discrepant events and investigation.
+With your colleagues (or online) brainstorm ideas about discrepant events and investigation.

 Here is a question to kickstart your brainstorming session